lamhq/tech-notes/pages/backend/python/syntax/modules.md

 The `sys.path` variable is an essential part of the sys module.

-It is a list of strings that determines the interpreter’s search path for modules.
+It is a list of strings that determines the interpreter's search path for modules.

 `sys.path` is initialized from these locations:
 - The directory containing the input script (or the current directory when no file is specified).